We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 There was nobody who looked like me and nobody who acted like me.
 Being the eldest of four siblings, it was a really hard time because I had to set the precedence to showcase what our family was going to be.
 There was a lot of pressure to be the best that I could be at school, never getting bad grades, excelling at everything, and also trying to make friends.
 It was a difficult and hard time.

 It was around this time that I started to spiritually cling to my Muslim identity.
 I felt like I couldn’t find any other identity that I wanted, and I became a very curious Muslim.
 Like, “Why do we do this?
 How do we do it like that?”
-That has been something that I’ve kept for my whole life.
+That has been something that I’ve kept my whole life.

 I’m very curious and I love to find answers to my questions that stem from Islam, and it’s beautiful for me personally.
-I really truly believe that this is one of the most integral and defining moments for a practicing Muslim youth.
+I really truly believe that this is one of the most integral and defining moments for practicing Muslim youth.

 If you identify as Muslim and you practice, it’s very difficult because you get really confused in the cultural nuances.
 “Should I go out to the party with my girlfriends?
 Can I go out with them to that club?
 I’m not going to do anything wrong, but can I have fun while still being able to be me?”